 Z-Wave is a wireless automation technology that is used primarily for home automation.
 It is one of the newest kinds of wireless technology that smart devices use to communicate with each other.

-We can think of Z-wave as a category of Wi-Fi or Bluetooth, but it possesses a few special qualities which can be considered as major advantages for home automation.
+We can think of Z-wave as a category of Wi-Fi or Bluetooth, but it possesses a few special qualities that can be considered major advantages for home automation.

-Z-Wave enable us to easily create a modern smart home, giving us control over multimedia, lights, appliances, heating, and security at the touch of a button.
+Z-Wave enables us to easily create a modern smart home, giving us control over multimedia, lights, appliances, heating, and security at the touch of a button.

 Let’s look at some of the technical characteristics of the Z-wave technology: